Responsibilities

 PTI operates mostly on a model of leadership by consensus.
 Each of the PTI center directors also holds the title and authority of PTI associate director.
 Only a small portion of PTI's overall budget is managed by the executive director, and only a few PTI center and lab directors report directly to the executive director.
 Most of the PTI center directors are either organizational peers of the executive director, or they are faculty members of the Luddy School of Informatics, Computing, and Engineering (Luddy).

-Only four management units report directly to the executive director:
+Only three management units report directly to the executive director:

 PTI governance is simple to explain and, as a result of excellent collegial relationships, straightforward to carry out.
 PTI-wide initiatives are generally proposed by a PTI center director, someone who would like to be a PTI center director, or the executive director.
 PTI-wide decisions are made primarily by consensus of the PTI executive director and the directors of PTI-affiliated centers.